freedomofpress/securedrop/docs/backup_workstations.rst

 |Start gksu nautilus|

 .. note::
-  If nothing happens, it might be because an administrator password wasn't set.
+  When you run ``gksu nautilus``, you may run into an error where Nautilus complains that it can't create a required folder.
+If that happens, just click OK and continue normally.

+  If a Nautilus window *doesn't* come up, it might be because an administrator password wasn't set.
 If that's the case, you'll need to restart and set an administrator password before continuing.

 .. warning::
             Make sure you use keep the `Terminal` window open while you perform